mhoogveld/empire-platform-api/README.md

 ## 🏃 Getting Started

-In order to programmatically use the **Platform API** Participants need to obtain an _API Key_.
+In order to programmatically use the **Platform API** Participants must have a valid user account and need to obtain an _API Key_.
 Follow these steps to generate one:

 1. First visit an available [environment](#-environments) of **Empire** through its _Web Frontend URL_
 2. Click **Login** and use your your email address, password and 2FA token to authenticate